apache/systemds/algorithms-regression.md

 the predicted means of multi-label counts
 $$\mu_{i,j} = N_i \hspace{0.5pt} p_{i,j}$$ are fairly large: all
 ${\geq}\,1$ and 80% are at least $5$ [[Cochran1954]](algorithms-bibliography.html).
 They should not
-be used for “one label per record” categoricals.
+be used for "one label per record" categoricals.

 `DEVIANCE_G2`, `DEVIANCE_G2_BY_DF`, and
-`DEVIANCE_G2_PVAL`: Deviance $G^2$ is the log of the likelihood ratio between the “saturated” model and the linear model being tested for the given dataset, multiplied by two:
+`DEVIANCE_G2_PVAL`: Deviance $G^2$ is the log of the likelihood ratio between the "saturated" model and the linear model being tested for the given dataset, multiplied by two:

 $$